sitraka-/decolonial-futures/speculation-as-material-practice.md

 - I also teach at the London College of Fashion in MA Fashion Futures, and at Goldsmiths in MA Design Expanded Practice.<br>
 - Outside of teaching, I run a small research and design studio called Very Very Far Away (VVFA).<br>
 - And in parallel, I’m doing a PhD in Design at UAL.<br><br>
-- Today, I’ll sketch four short segments on speculation:<br>
+- Today, I’ll be mostly talking about<br>
-- First, the scope I’m interested in when it comes to speculative design practices.<br>
+- the scope I’m interested in when it comes to speculative design practices.<br>
-- Second, a framework I use with my students called *critical fables*.<br>
-- Third, how speculation becomes a method for *practising friction*.<br>
+- how speculation can be a method for *practising friction*.<br>
-- And finally, I’ll briefly share some outcomes and methods that emerge from these practices.
+- AI’ll briefly share some work practical work I've done in that space.
 </aside>
 </section>